“How can there be peace without people understanding each other, and how can this be if they don’t know each other?”

 In his Nobel Prize Lecture, Mr. Pearson asked, “How can there be peace without people understanding each other, and how can this be if they don’t know each other?”

-In this anniversary year, we will be honouring Mr. Pearson through various celebrations and events in the Pearson College UWC community.
-His vision of a West Coast international school, together with his resolute commitment to peace and global understanding, helped inspire the creation of this school which proudly bears his name.
+Mr. Pearson’s vision of a West Coast international school, together with his resolute commitment to peace and global understanding, inspired the creation of this school which proudly bears his name.

 20 April 2018 - The Seeds of a UWC in Canada are Planted